 Check out video tutorial:

-For baking or frying recipes that require eggs, I use this recipe consistently which proves flaxseeds are perfect to bind cooking ingredients.
+I too once questioned what is an egg replacement in baking, and now I use this recipe consistently.
+This shows that flax seed egg replacements are perfect to bind cooking ingredients.
 Some people call it flax-egg.
 Lol!
 Get it?

-Regardless of your food tribe, vegetarians, plant-based, vegans, keto, this recipe works for anyone.
-Research shows some people cannot digest egg due to egg allergy, therefore flaxseed binder is a great alternative.
-If this information was unfamiliar to you, well we are glad to assist.
-You can also learn how to use flaxseed to make fragrant and tasty egg-free butterscotch cookies.
+Regardless of your food tribe: vegetarians, plant-based, vegans, keto… this recipe works for anyone.
+Research shows some people cannot digest egg due to egg allergies.
+Therefore, a flax seed binder is a great alternative.
+If this information is unfamiliar to you, well, we are glad to assist.
+You can also learn about how to use flaxseed to make fragrant and tasty egg-free butterscotch cookies.
+You’ll find that vegan egg replacement baking isn’t so hard after all.
+Delicious, yes.
+But not hard.

-Here is a fun fact.
-Before flaxseeds became the acclaimed seeds we know of today, the flax plant was grown to produce clothing.
+Here is a fun fact: before flaxseeds became the acclaimed seeds we know of today, the flax plant was grown to produce clothing.
+Now here we are using flax seed egg replacements in our food.

 Nonetheless, these nutty-tasting seeds come from the flax plant and can be eaten raw or toasted.
-We do not suggest you eat spoonful of raw flaxseeds strict out of the bag, since each person body react to things differently.
+We do not suggest you eat a spoonful of raw flaxseeds straight out of the bag.
+This is because each person’s body reacts to things differently.
 Alternatively, you could add ground or whole flaxseeds to salads, morning cereals, and smoothies.
-Most people incorporate a teaspoon amount into baked goods for additional nutrients.
+Most people incorporate a teaspoon into baked goods for additional nutrients.
+So, it can be a baking egg replacement, or just another add in.

-Eggs are the norm in baking, hence we used to gravitate towards them as the main binder.
-Firstly, flaxseeds have a binding ability to deliver the same results as eggs.
+Eggs are the norm in baking so we would gravitate towards them as the main binder.
+But that is changing.
+Why?
+Firstly, flaxseeds have the binding ability to deliver the same results as eggs.
+So now vegan egg replacement baking isn’t so scary.
 When you boil whole seeds for five minutes, they become slimy.
-Alternatively, you could simply use ground seeds and soak them in hot water for eight minutes.
-Bottom-line, flaxseed is handy.
+Alternatively, you could use ground seeds and soak them in hot water for eight minutes.
+The bottom-line is that flaxseed is handy.

 You can either boil the whole flaxseeds to make flax gel or use pre-ground seeds.
 In the end, you will add the binder to your baking mixture.